-At the beginning and end of your stitching you can seal the ends by backstitching.
-This means you go backwards about 3 stitches to prevent the stitching from coming undone.
+At the beginning and end of your stitching, you can seal the ends by backstitching.
+This means you go backward about 3 stitches to prevent the stitching from coming undone.

 For an almost invisible hem use a matching bobbin color as this is what will show on the outside.
 The top thread will show on the inside so while it is nice for it to match it is not so important.

-HANDSTITCHING – A double fold hem can be easily handstitched using a running stitch.
+HANDSTITCHING A DOUBLE FOLD HEM - A double fold hem can be easily handstitched using a running stitch.
 This easy up and down stitch is suitable for beginners.